laravel-streams/streams-core/docs/introduction.md

 ---
 title: Introduction
-intro: Streams Core is the heart of the Streams platform.
+intro: Streams Core is the foundation of the Streams platform.
 stage: drafting
 enabled: true
 sort: 1